Think about recreation before you retire in Costa Rica

 Until you can get around without too much sign language, you should start by picking up some Spanish.
 You can do that even before moving here.
 I know, it doesn’t sound like a lot of fun, but it’s necessary.
 My dad never learned after moving here, he was just too lazy.
 Until we all stopped doing the translations for him.
 Then he moved to another country.
 Do you get it?
 I hope you do!

-You’re not the only expat who needs to find recreation.
+You’re not the only expat who needs to find a recreation.
 El Residente has a section about clubs in Costa Rica.
-Check out the Club section at the end of this magazine.
+There are also other ways of socializing with others, such as Internations.
+Also, check out the Club section at the end of this magazine.
 You can also check out my blog “61 Clubs in Costa Rica when you are bored stiff”. (there are actually 71 now thanks to the readers).
 You’ll find some amazing clubs and hobbies like

 - Costa Ballena Women’s Network